EngreitzLab/cNMF_benchmarking/README.md

 | Trait enrichment | [Fisher's exact test](https://en.wikipedia.org/wiki/Fisher%27s_exact_test) | OpenTargets database | If a program is significantly associated with a trait then it could explain the biological process the program represents | |
 | Perturbation sensitivity | Mann-Whitney U test of program scores between perturbed cells and non-targeted/reference cells | Perturbation data | Cell x programs score distribution shifts greater than expected due to the direct effect of perturbation on genes in the program could indicate hierarchical relationships b/w genes in the program | Expression of genes upstream of the perturbed gene are unlikely to be affected |

+### Plotting
+Visual representations of the evaluation metrics.